RutledgePaulV/q-builders/README.md

 }
 ```

-2) Define an implementation for that interface using your operator
+2) Define an implementation for that interface using a new operator
 ```java

 public class AdvancedStringFieldDelegate<T extends QBuilder<T>> extends StringPropertyDelegate<T>